edgelesssys/constellation/docs/docs/getting-started/examples/filstash-s3proxy.md

 ```

 The pod spec includes the `hostAliases` key, which adds an entry to the pod's `/etc/hosts`.
-The entry forwards all requests for `s3.eu-west-1.amazonaws.com` to the kubernetes service `s3proxy-service`.
+The entry forwards all requests for `s3.eu-west-1.amazonaws.com` to the Kubernetes service `s3proxy-service`.
 If you followed the s3proxy [Deployment](../../workflows/s3proxy.md#deployment) guide, this service points to a s3proxy pod.

 To use other regions than `eu-west-1`, add more entries to `hostAliases` for all regions you require.